-In the United States, there is precedence where courts have apportioned damages using a percentage based upon factual records. ^[14] In Raymond Constructors of Africa, Ltd, v United States, the courts viewed the overall delay as being concurrent and caused by three different parties. ^[15] The court therefore split the responsibility into thirds.
+In the United States, there is precedence where courts have apportioned damages using a percentage based upon factual records.
+In Raymond Constructors of Africa, Ltd v United States, the courts viewed the overall delay as being concurrent and caused by three different parties.^[18] The court, therefore, split the responsibility into thirds.

 Canadian courts are also said to apportion damages in instances of concurrent delays.
-In Foundation Co of Canada v United Grain Growers Ltd,^[16] a case in which there was a four-month delay to the project and each party alleged different causes for the delay, the court found that one party was responsible for three months of the delay, and another party was responsible for one month of the delay.
-The damages were then 'apportioned' as follows: 75 per cent to United Grain Growers and 25 per cent to the Foundation Company.
+In Foundation Co of Canada v United Grain Growers Ltd, a case in which there was a four-month delay to the project and each party alleged different causes for the delay, the court found that one party was responsible for three months of the delay, and another party was responsible for one month of the delay.
+The damages were then apportioned: 75 per cent to United Grain Growers and 25 per cent to the Foundation Company.^[19]

-However, the recent Canadian caseSchindler Elevator Corporation v Walsh Construction Company (WBP) of Canada [17] reaffirmed the challenges with precisely quantifying resulting damages.
-The Court stated that, in addition to proving that claimed delays impacted the critical path and to what extent (ie, via a reliable critical path analysis), a causal connection is required to link claimed damages to those delays:

-while I am obliged to "do my best" in assessing WBP's damages, any determination that I make must still be supportable on the evidence.
+However, the recent Canadian case, Schindler Elevator Corporation v Walsh Construction Company (WBP) of Canada, reaffirmed the challenges with precisely quantifying resulting damages.
+The court stated that, in addition to proving that claimed delays impacted the critical path and to what extent (ie, via a reliable critical path analysis), a causal connection is required to link claimed damages to delays: [W]hile I am obliged to 'do my best' in assessing WBP's damages, any determination that I make must still be supportable on the evidence.
 I cannot undertake an exercise that amounts to guesswork that may effectively vitiate WBP's evidentiary onus of proving damages.
-WBP is not relived of its burden to demonstrate both delay by Schindler and cause of material contribution to losses and damages simply because the analysis is difficult.
+WBP is not relived of its burden to demonstrate both delay by Schindler and cause of material contribution to losses and damages simply because the analysis is difficult.^[20]

-The SCL's Delay and Disruption Protocol^[18] recommends a common-sense approach to assessing concurrent delay, recognising the imprecise nature and challenges in exacting apportionment:
+The SCL's Delay and Disruption Protocol recommends a common sense approach to assessing concurrent delay, recognising the imprecise nature and challenges in exacting apportionment:

 In considering whether concurrent delay exists, the Protocol recommends a common sense approach to delay analysis.
 In particular, the Protocol recognizes that delay analysis is rarely precise down to the day (or even few days).
-The application of common sense requires that the margin for imprecision should be taken into account in reaching a conclusion on concurrency.
+The application of common sense requires that the margin for imprecision should be taken into account in reaching a conclusion on concurrency.^[21]

-It seems that North America may be trending towards (or at least entertaining) this concept of a practical view; however, these practical decisions must still be supported by evidence and analysis.

-Delay analyses are, therefore, of utmost importance as courts try to more accurately apportion concurrent delay. ^[19] The concept of apportionment, which will be discussed further below, has become a commonly discussed and debated topic.
+It seems that North America may be trending towards (or at least entertaining) this concept of a practical view; however, these practical decisions will still need to be supported by evidence and analysis.
+Therefore, delay analyses are of utmost importance as courts try to more accurately apportion concurrent delay.^[22] The concept of apportionment, which will be discussed further below, has become a more commonly discussed and debated topic.

 In Latin and South America, given the prevalence of civil law, a trier of fact may be less concerned about supportable evidence and apportion the delay based on what is deemed fair and reasonable.

-In Brazil:
+In Brazil for instance: